-In compliance with the provisions of the procedure for the fulfilment of the obligations pursuant to Article 2381, paragraph 5, of the Civil Code, and Article 6.8 of the Regulation of the Board of Directors, the delegated bodies report promptly to the Board of Directors and the Board of Statutory Auditors, in accordance with the procedures deemed most appropriate over time as provided for by internal procedures, at least quarterly, and in any case on the occasion of the meetings of the Board, on the activities carried out, on the general performance of operations and on the outlook, as well as on the most important economic, financial and capital transactions, or in any case those of greater importance due to their size or characteristics, carried out by the Company and its Subsidiaries.
+In compliance with the provisions of the procedure for the fulfilment of the obligations pursuant to Article 2381(5) of the Civil Code, and Article 6.8 of the Regulation of the Board of Directors, the delegated bodies report promptly to the Board of Directors and the Board of Statutory Auditors, in the manner deemed most appropriate from time to time as possibly outlined by internal procedures, at least on a quarterly basis, and in any case during the meetings of the Board, on the activities carried out, on the general performance of operations and on the outlook, as well as on the most important economic, financial and capital transactions, or in any case those of greater importance due to their size or characteristics, carried out by the Company and its subsidiaries.
 They shall also report on transactions in which they have an interest, either on their own behalf or on behalf of third parties.

-4.7 Independent Directors and Lead Independent Director
+4.8 Independent Directors and Lead Independent Director

-The Board of Directors - also on the basis of the information provided by the Directors - assessed, on an annual basis and with reference to each single member, the existence of the independence requirements and fully informed the market.
-The Board of Directors believes that the number of Directors who meet the independence requirements is adequate in relation to the size of the Board of Directors and the activities carried out by the Company.
+The Board of Directors - also on the basis of the information provided by the Directors - assessed, on an annual basis and with reference to each of its members, the fulfillment of the independence requirements and provided full disclosure to the market.
+The Board of Directors considers the number of Directors who meet the independence requirements to be adequate in relation to the size of the Board and the activities carried out by the Company.